spdk/spdk/doc/bdev.md

 `rpc.py construct_lvol_bdev lvol2 25 -u 330a6ab2-f468-11e7-983e-001e67edf35d`

+# RAID {#bdev_ug_raid}

+RAID virtual bdev module provides functionality to combine any SPDK bdevs into one RAID bdev.
+Currently SPDK supports only RAID 0.
+RAID functionality does not store on-disk metadata on the member disks, so user must reconstruct the RAID volume when restarting application.
+User may specify member disks to create RAID volume event if they do not exists yet - as the member disks are registered at a later time, the RAID module will claim them and will surface the RAID volume after all of the member disks are available.
+It is allowed to use disks of different sizes - the smallest disk size will be the amount of space used on each member disk.

+Example commands

+`rpc.py construct_raid_bdev -n Raid0 -z 64 -r 0 -b "lvol0 lvol1 lvol2 lvol3"`

+`rpc.py get_raid_bdevs`

+`rpc.py destroy_raid_bdev Raid0`

 # Passthru {#bdev_config_passthru}

 The SPDK Passthru virtual block device module serves as an example of how to write a